LukeGrahamLandry/franca/docs/codegen.md

 If you run with FRANCA_MORE_CACHE=1 you only pay tax when the c compiler's code changes.
 If you run with FRANCA_NO_CACHE=1 you pay tax every time.

+Currently cross compilation will break if you have c code that observes `__arch__`/`__os__` and you try to call it at both comptime and runtime.
+The c frontend only runs once and the resulting ir is compiled for each target so only one version of the preprocessor constants are baked in.
+Many useful c libraries are well behaved and don't suffer from this problem.

 ## TODO: document me!

 - import_frc
 - add_to_scope, intern_type, intern_func
 - using the backend library to insert ir directly
 - Talk about doing stuff from within comptime vs through a CompCtx.

+## Compared to Other Languages

+**Rust**:

+- Rust's procedural macros live in a seperate compilation unit.
+- Their input is a stream of tokens so it doesn't have to parse into a valid ast.
+  If you want that flexibililty in franca you can wrap the argument in a string literal.
+  The downside is that often you actually do want the ast and in rust that probably means downloading an external dependency to parse it for you.
+  Since rust macros are expanded before semantic analysis, you can't ask the compiler for reflection information and often have to do error checking by outputting code that will fail to compile later instead of just detecting the problem immediately.
+  Franca lets you trigger compilation of individual arguments while in the macro so you can get their types as first class values.
+- Rust's `const fn` evaluation is very limited and runs in an interpeter (but macros don't use it; they're compiled to native code like franca's)

+**Zig**:

+- Franca's @run (jit) is much faster than Zig's comptime (tree walking interpreter).
+- Franca's macros let you write functions that are not referentially transparent, Zig's comptime does not (the latter is better for readability).
+- Zig's comptime can't use thier normal allocator interface, @intFromPtr, do ffi, or make syscalls.
+Franca's can.
+- Zig's @cImport is built into the compiler (they've been working on moving it to the build system for 3 years) You can't call a @cImport function from comptime code.
+  Franca's import_c is user level code and works at comptime.

+**Swift**:

+- Swift's `freestanding(expression)` macros live in a seperate compilation unit.
+- Franca macro implementations are not sandboxed.
+- Swift doesn't have powerful non-macro comptime evaluation

+**D**:

+- D's template mixins are similar to franca's macros.
+- Franca's `import("{};")` discussed below is similar to D's string mixins (D's is more flexible because it inherits the callers scope).
+- D's importC is built into the compiler, Franca's import_c is user level code. dmd relies on exec-ing an external preprocessor, Franca has its own.

+**Nim**:

+- Franca macro parameters are always `untyped` and can be converted to `typed` by explicitly calling `compile_ast(expr)`.
+- Franca's comptime code is jit compiled, Nim's runs in a bytecode interpreter.

 <!--
 ### reflection